Supporters turn in signatures for ballot measure to hike pot tax to fund out-of-school activities - NewsBreak

 Supporters turn in signatures for ballot measure to hike pot tax to fund out-of-school activities

-Supporters turned in signatures Friday for a statewide ballot initiative that would fund out-of-school educational opportunities for Colorado children by raising the sales tax on recreational marijuana.
-Learning Opportunities for Colorado's Kids, the committee behind Initiative 25, delivered petitions a spokeswoman said contain more than 200,000 signatures to the Secretary...www.coloradopolitics.com
+Supporters have turned in signatures for a statewide ballot initiative that would fund out-of-school educational opportunities for Colorado children by raising the sales tax on recreational marijuana.
+Learning Opportunities for Colorado's Kids, the committee behind Initiative 25, delivered petitions a spokeswoman said contain more than 200,000 signatures to the Secretary...denvergazette.com

 Comments / 0